Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 2. Approval Authority: The College Council is the recommending authority for all additions, revisions, or deletions of policies/procedures, as authorized by the College President and subject to the Nevada System of Higher Education (NSHE) Board of Regents approval.

-3. College-Wide: includes information of interest to the entire College community.
+3. College-wide: includes information of interest to the entire College community.
 It is recommended that departmental procedures/policies be placed on departmental web pages.

 4. Originating Department: is the responsible division/department authorized to implement and/or modify the usage of the policy/procedures.